Yule Goat Is A Scandinavian Christmas Tradition Based On Norse Legends And Worship Of God Thor

 Yule Goat (Gävlebocken) in Gävle, Sweden.
 Image credit: Visit Gävle

-According to the Guinness Book of World Records, at 49 feet tall to the upper curve of its horns, the 1993 version of the Gävle goat holds the record for the world’s largest straw goat.
+According to the Guinness Book of World Records, at 49 feet tall to the upper curve of its horns, the 1993 version of the Gävle goat holds the record for the world's giant straw goat.

-In some Norse myths, God Thor was said to riding a flying chariot drawn by two goats.
+In some Norse myths, God Thor was said to be riding a flying chariot drawn by two goats.

 The Yule Goat is one of the oldest Scandinavian Yule symbols and traditions.

-So, the Yule Goat's origins go back to ancient Pagan festivals and the celebration and beliefs have changed much over the years.
+So, the Yule Goat's origins go back to ancient Pagan festivals, and the celebration and beliefs have changed much over the years.

-In time the role of holiday gift giving passed to gnomelike, goat-riding Christmas elves called tomten (Sweden), nissen (Norway), and tonttu (Finland), who delivered gifts to sleeping children like Santa Claus does today.
+In time, the role of holiday gift-giving passed to gnomelike, goat-riding Christmas elves called tomten (Sweden), Nissen (Norway), and tonttu (Finland), who delivered gifts to sleeping children like Santa Claus does today.

 Variously known as a julbock (Sweden), julebukk (Norway), or olkipukki (Finland), the tradition of making straw goat ornaments during the Christmas season is still alive all across Scandinavia and Northern Europe.
 Yule goats range in size from tiny ones to tie on the Christmas Tree to the giant goat erected in Gävle.